marknote/MarknoteParser/README.md

 # MarkNote Parser

-A high performance markdown parser implemented in Swift.
+A dead simple markdown parser implemented in Swift with performance in mind.
+Most of markdown parsers highly depend on regular expression while MarkNote Parser avoids doing so.

 ## Purpose